Researcher Says 'Criticism Is Valid,' Will Revise Study Finding Low Uber And Lyft Pay

 The MIT study was based on a survey of more than 1,100 drivers who answered questions including how much money they made and how many miles they drove.

-Uber's Chief Economist Jonathan Hall wrote in a blog post on March 2 that ways the authors interpreted answers to certain questions from the survey have "inconsistent logic" pertaining to how income is calculated from driving versus other sources of income.
+Uber chief economist Jonathan Hall wrote in a blog post on March 2 that the ways the authors interpreted answers to certain questions from the survey have "inconsistent logic" pertaining to how income is calculated from driving versus other sources of income.

 "This inconsistency leads to flawed methodology that results in hourly earnings numbers that are far, far below what any previous study has found," he wrote.